 Another in the husband-and-wife team category, ClubThrifty is a home finance blog run by Holly and Greg Johnson.

-After coming up with their own money saving approach based around zero-sum budgeting, the pair were so impressed with the results that the decided to launch ClubThrifty to show others how it is done.
+After coming up with their own money-saving approach based on zero-sum budgeting, the pair were so impressed with the results that the decision to launch ClubThrifty to show others how it is done.